bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/lastschoolboystandin8196.markdown

 family from the Utah outback to the southern Iranian outback.
 Oil reservoirs are rarely conveniently located.
 When my mother first heard of Dad's Iranian scheme, we got out our world globe and spun it around looking for Iran.
-Americans have always sucked at geography.
+Americans suck at geography.
 When we located Iran, I could see something going out of my mother.
-She was an ambivalent adventuress soul, but she was already tired of following my father around.
+She was an adventurous soul, but she was already tired of following my father around.
 She had been following him ever since he had impregnated her with me at seventeen.
 My mother was just over eighteen when I was born.
 In the early 1950s, white Montana girls weren't supposed to get knocked up before marriage, and lucky for me, abortion was beyond the pale.
 So, my parents got married and started their family early.
 My parents and grandparents never made a big deal about my parent's wedding anniversary.
 They didn't want to draw attention to the short interval between my parent's wedding and my birth.

 I may have precipitated my parents' marriage, but they had their reasons for getting out from under my grandparent's thumbs.
 As a child, I picked